Google Analytics tags

 Originally it was intended to capture fraud via odometer roll-backs that could misrepresent an end-of-service-life car from one that could have many more miles of service left in it.
 Once out of warranty, something that happened a long time ago with a 993, they are generally serviced and repaired by their owners' DIY or by small independent mechanical or boutique body shops.
 These sources of repair service almost universally do not report anything on their work to CarFax or anyone CarFax uses as an information source.
 Here is a quote I picked up on a car enthusiast website that seems insightful:

-• "I am a general sales manager/sales manager, Carfax's are only what is reported as public knowledge.
+• "I am a general sales manager [at Carfax] , Carfax's are only what is reported as public knowledge.
 Carfax's/Autochecks are primarily used to see titling and mileage history.
 Accident history is probably less than or around 30% accurate."
+In other words, 70% of any car body or other major mechanical damage repair on a vehicle is not reported in a Carfax report, and for a 25+ year old 993, the percentage is probably a lot higher.

 Beyond having a salvage title in its history or the items cited above these reports, I feel, are of little value.